Platform as a Rule Maker: Evidence from Airbnb’s Cancellation Policies

 All Illinois Tech faculty, students, and staff are invited to attend.

-The Friday Research Presentations series showcases ongoing academic research projects conducted by Stuart School of Business faculty and students, as well as guest presentations by Illinois Tech colleagues, business professionals, and faculty from other leading business schools.
+The Friday Research Presentations series showcases ongoing academic research projects conducted by Stuart School of Business faculty and students and guest presentations by Illinois Tech colleagues, business professionals, and faculty from other leading business schools.